leandromoreira/ffmpeg-libav-tutorial/README.md

 > #### TLDR; show me the [code](/0_hello_world.c) and execution.
 > ```bash
-> $ make download
-> $ make cut_smaller_version
-> $ make hello_world
+> $ make
 > ```

 We'll skip some details, but don't worry: the [source code is available at github](/0_hello_world.c).

 The first thing we need to do is to register all the codecs, formats and protocols.
 To do it, we just need to call the function [`av_register_all`](http://ffmpeg.org/doxygen/trunk/group__lavf__core.html#ga917265caec45ef5a0646356ed1a507e3):

 ```c